 PET plastic water bottles represent only one-third of one percent of the total solid waste stream in the U.S. But while plastic water bottles make up a very small portion of overall solid waste, Nestlé Waters North America is committed to doing even more.

-Since 1994, we have reduced the PET plastic content of our half-liter water bottles by 62.5 percent.
+Since 1990, we have reduced the plastic content of our half-liter bottles by more than 60%.
 Light weighting – reducing the amount of plastic resin – saves energy and reduces our carbon footprint.
 Additionally, our bottle labels are 35 percent smaller.
-Light weighting our bottles and reducing our label size saves about 65 million pounds of plastic and 10 million pounds of paper annually.
-In total, we have saved 5 billion pounds of plastic and reduced CO2 emissions by 770,000 tons since 1995.

 Increasing Recycled Content